Illinois food handler license and insurance requirements

 Who needs an Illinois food handler certificate?

-• Workers who only handle and serve pre-packaged items
+• Workers who handle and serve pre-packaged items only

 • Preventing foodborne illness